Education Resume Examples and Templates (Downloadable)

 • Education and certifications

-Make sure the school district has all of your most up-to-date contact information.
+Make sure potential employers have all of your most up-to-date contact information.
 Provide your full name, phone number, email address, location, and a link to your online professional profile.
 Place all of this within a header at the top of your resume so hiring managers can easily contact you for an interview.

 Example